NanthikaS/email_sender_using_LLMagents/README.md

 sign up for free

-Click on start sending
+Click on start Testing

+scroll down click the python and copy the code then replace them with the langGraph file of 6-11 lines.

+Save them and re run the files

 Go to the inboxes

-Again the run the files
+Again the reload the pages

-you could see the mail that is sent to the receiver.
+you could see the mail and the content that is sent to the receiver.